GPII/gpii-payloads/SolutionsRegistry.md

 The solutions registry collects all possible solutions that are registered in GPII for the user's device.

-See [the documentation of Solutions Registry](https://github.com/GPII/universal/blob/master/documentation/SolutionsRegistryFormat.md) for more details.
+See [the SolutionsRegistry documentation](https://github.com/GPII/universal/blob/master/documentation/SolutionsRegistryFormat.md) for more details.

 An example of the output payload:
 ```